RocketMap/RocketMap/docs/basic-install/index.rst

 Updating the Application
 ************************

-PokemonGo-Map is a very active project and updates often.
-You can follow the `latest changes <https://github.com/PokemonGoMap/PokemonGo-Map/commits/develop>`_ to see what's changing.
+RocketMap is a very active project and updates often.
+You can follow the `latest changes <https://github.com/RocketMap/RocketMap/commits/develop>`_ to see what's changing.

 If you are running a ``git`` version, you can update with a few quick commands: